 The robot maker is a subsidiary of search giant Google, but the company began in 1992 as a spinoff from the Massachusetts Institute of Technology (MIT), allowing robotics experts to continue their work on animal-like robots outside of academia.
 Their goal is not only to create innovative machines, but also to have them work outside of a lab, which is why in many videos you’ll see robots facing harsh conditions that would defeat most other robots, including being pushed and kicked by Boston Dynamics employees!

-Below is a brief introduction to the Boston Dynamics (BD) family of robots.
-In a few years, you might meet them in the real world.
+Below is a brief introduction to the Boston Dynamics (BD) family of robots, including the latest robot to join the clan.

 One of the most famous BD robots, BigDog is a dynamically stable quadruped created in 2005 with help from Foster-Miller, NASA’s Jet Propulsion Lab (JPL) and Harvard’s Concord Field Station.
 The project was funded by the Defense Advanced Research Projects Agency (DARPA) because the military was looking for a robotic pack mule that could help soldiers carry equipment and supplies over terrain too difficult for other vehicles to handle, including mud and snow.